davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 The process of updating all the replicas this way is called **replication**.
 Since we have a single leader node which coordinates the process of replicating updates, let's call this algorithm the **single-leader replication** algorithm.

-Of course, single-leader replication alone doesn't solve the problem.
-It's not enough to have backup copies of the variable, we also need to switch over to a new leader when the existing leader crashes.
+This is a step in the right direction for sure, but single-leader replication alone doesn't make the algorithm fault-tolerant.
+Now that we have backup copies of the variable, we need a way to switch over to a new leader when the current leader crashes.
 Switching to a new leader on failure is called a **failover**.

 ## Leader Failover

 Up until now, our the answer to the question "which node is the leader?" was a constant we could hardcode, or provide via a config file.
-Now that we support failover, the leader can change at runtime, so we need a runtime algorithm for determining who is currently the leader.
-Whatever scheme we come up with cannot itself rely on some kind of leader, because that leader could also crash, leaving us leaderless once again.
-We'd do best to design a failover scheme that's leaderless in the first place.
+Now that we support failover, the leader can change at runtime, so we need a runtime algorithm for determining which node is currently the leader.
+Whatever scheme we come up with cannot itself rely on some kind of leader, because the whole problem here is that a leader can crash.
+So how can we fail over without relying on a leader to coordinate the failover process?

 Here's a basic plan: we come up with a scheme where each node independently makes a decision who the leader should be, and set it up so that all nodes end up making the same decision independently.
 In principle, if we can make it so every node has the same local information and runs the same deterministic algorithm on that information as input, they should also independently pick the same leader.